IMG_6828.jpeg

 Rafael Evandre Molina Gomez was born and raised in Costa Rica, where he was a tour guide for whitewater rafting, zip-lining, rappelling waterfalls, mountain biking, and nature hikes.

-Evandre met his love, Sarah, when she doing medical training in Costa Rica.
-They dated long distance for 2 years before getting married and moving to the US.
+Evandre met his love, Sarah, when she was doing medical training in Costa Rica.
+They dated long distance for 2 years, before getting married and moving to the US.

 Evandre and Sarah moved to Charleston, SC, had two babies in 3 years, and moved to Chattanooga.